Q. When is June Orientation for the Class of 2023?

 Q. What is the parent/guardian Orientation fee?

-Q. I'm a parent, I can only attend for Day 1, can I pay a reduced fee?
+Q. I'm a parent/guardian and I can only attend for Day 1, can I pay a reduced fee?

 A. There are no pro-rated prices for the Parent/Guardian Orientation session due to the nature of the experience.
 A significant portion of the cost of orientation is on Day 1.

-A. If you are a student, you will stay overnight in one of our first year residence halls.
-If you are a parent/guardian, you can either commute from home or stay in a local hotel that has a special Orientation rate (available April 2018)
+A. If you are a student, you will stay overnight in one of our traditional residence halls in the quad.
+If you are a parent/guardian, you can either commute from home or stay in a local hotel that has a special June Orientation rate.

-A. Registration for Student Orientation and Parent/Guardian Orientation is done by the student via the First Year Student Checklist (available May 2018).
-These are two separate registration forms.
+A. Registration for Student Orientation is done via the First-Year Student Checklist, and registration for the Parent/Guardian Orientation is done here.
+These are two separate registration forms, both due May 27, 2019.

 Q. When should I arrive?